 For that feat, she was awarded two medals: An American Campaign Medal and World War II Victory Medal.

 In 1989, the Delta Queen was designated a National Historic Landmark, and in January of 2004, she was inducted into the National Maritime Hall of Fame.

-I have to admit, by today’s standards the regular quarters were small and the doorways were short.
+I have to admit, by today’s standards the regular quarters in the Delta Queen hotel were small and the doorways were short.
 I’m 5’ 9” so I had a little trouble in the low doorway department.
 The door of the bathroom gave me the most trouble.
 It was very narrow and even shorter than the cabin door… something I had to get used to.

 Still, I enjoyed seeing the brass fixtures and the lights that remain just as they were in the 1920s.